 - Non-weapon Slots: By class

-- Bonus Non-weapon Proficiencies: Acting, Disguise, Etiquette, Information Gathering, Observation
+- Bonus Non-weapon Proficiencies: Acting, Disguise, Etiquette, Information Gathering

 - Required Proficiencies: none